sardine-web/File-Upload/README.md

 - `Exiftool`, `Magic Bytes`, and `file` command for inspection

 ---
-🔬 Lab Usage Instructions
+<h1>🔬 Lab Usage Instructions</h1>

-To run and test each vulnerability lab:
+<h2>To run and test each vulnerability lab:</h2>

    Place each .php lab file inside your local PHP server environment such as XAMPP, Laragon, or WAMP under the htdocs directory.

    Create a folder named files in the same directory (this is where uploaded files will be stored).

    Open each .php lab page in your browser.

    Select a file to upload and observe the result.

    Carefully inspect:

-        Was the file uploaded?
+        - Was the file uploaded?

-        Was the file executed?
+        - Was the file executed?

-        Was the upload filter bypassed?
+        - Was the upload filter bypassed?
 ---
 Happy Hacking! 🐚🔥
 sardine web